-As auditor for Atlantic & Pacific Packaging Company Limited for the financial year ended 30 June 2021, I declare to the best of my knowledge and belief, there have been:
+As auditor for the audit of Atlantic & Pacific Packaging Company Limited for the financial year ended 30 June 2022, I declare to the best of my knowledge and belief, there have been:

-- no contraventions of the auditor independence requirements of the Companies Act 2015 in a) relation to the audit; and - no contraventions of any applicable code of professional conduct in relation to the audit. b)
+- (a) no contraventions of the auditor independence requirements of the Companies Act 2015 in relation to the audit; and - (b) no contraventions of any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of Atlantic & Pacific Packaging Company Limited during the financial year.
+This declaration is in respect of Atlantic & Pacific Packaging Company Limited.